What Is VA Survivors Pension?

 - Under 23 years old and attending a VA-approved education program

-- A disability that occurred before 18 years old makes you unable to care for yourself
+- A disability that occurred before you were 18 years old makes you unable to care for yourself

 What Is the Income Limit for the VA Survivors Pension?